keevindoherty/Kintinuous/README.md

 # Kintinuous #

+This fork of Kintinuous is intended to provide compatibility with OpenCV 3 and CUDA 6.1

 Real-time dense visual SLAM system capable of producing high quality globally consistent point and mesh reconstructions over hundreds of metres in real-time with only a low-cost commodity RGB-D sensor.

 # Related Publications #